 “Common antibiotic knocks out rare skin disease.”
 CNN Interactive, news article on May 8th, 1998.

 “Antibiotic Minocycline Reverses Disfiguring and Debilitating Skin Disease Scleroderma, According to Study by BI-Deaconess.”
-PR Newswire, Beth Israel Deaconess Medical Center, December 2nd, 1998.
+Originally published in PR Newswire, Beth Israel Deaconess Medical Center, December 2nd, 1998.

 “The Scleroderma Solution?
 Playboy Playmate Battles Back: Part 2.”
 USA Today, Health, news article on June 15th, 2000.

 “Bacterial Infection as the Cause of Scleroderma: A Guide to Antibiotic Therapy.”
 Alan Cantwell, M.D., Pat Ganger.